ljw1004/csharpspec/csharp/conversions.md

 ### User-defined explicit conversions

 A user-defined explicit conversion consists of an optional standard explicit conversion, followed by execution of a user-defined implicit or explicit conversion operator, followed by another optional standard explicit conversion.
-The exact rules for evaluating user-defined explicit conversions are described in §6.4.5.
+The exact rules for evaluating user-defined explicit conversions are described in [Processing of user-defined explicit conversions](conversions.md#processing-of-user-defined-explicit-conversions).

 ## Standard conversions